davidedc/Fizzygum/readme.md

 Where are the docs?
 -------------------
-Please check the index.html file in the docs directory, which contains an overview of the system, and links to detailed docco files (and more).
+[Here](http://davidedc.github.io/Zombie-Kernel/docs/index.html), it contains an overview of the system, and links to detailed docco files (and more).

 I made changes - how do I try them / re-build?
 ---------------------------------------------